Cretezy/godot-object-serializer/README.md

 ### `var_to_bytes` / `bytes_to_var`

-Godot has a built-in way to serialize more types such as Vector2, Vector3, Transform3D, etc, to binary.
+Godot has a built-in way to serialize more types such as Vector2, Vector3, Transform3D, etc, to bytes.

 By default, this does not support serializing objects, unless `var_to_bytes_with_objects`/`bytes_to_var_with_objects` is used. **This is unsafe** (can cause remote code execution) and `*_with_objects` should never be used with untrusted data.

-Additionally, using `var_to_bytes` combined with a `to_dict` produced inefficient packing (same as `JSON.from_native`).
+Additionally, using `var_to_bytes` combined with a `to_dict` produced inefficient packing (similar to the `JSON.from_native` example above).

 ## Object Serialization